What Is Platelet Rich Plasma (PRP)?

 - Chronic Muscle Pain

-Prior to the injection, one to two ounces of blood is withdrawn from the patient and placed in a specialized centrifuge for roughly 15 minutes so that the platelets can be separated from the other components in the blood.
+Prior to the injection, 40-60 ounces of blood is withdrawn from the patient and placed in a specialized centrifuge for roughly 15-20 minutes so that the platelets can be separated from the other components in the blood.
 Once separated, the platelets are put in a syringe and are ready for injection.

-During the injection, the injured area is treated with a local anesthetic to numb any pain or discomfort the patient has.
+During the injection, the injured area is treated with a small amount of local anesthetic to numb the pain or discomfort the patient has.
 Once the anesthetic is in effect, the plate-rich plasma is re-injected into the area of injury.
-During the injection, the physician will use ultrasound or fluoroscopic X-ray guidance to guide and ensure the proper placement of the platelet-rich plasma, maximizing the healing process.
+During the injection, the physician will use ultrasound or fluoroscopic X-ray guidance to guide and ensure the proper placement of the platelet-rich plasma, maximizing the healing process

-What is the Recovery Process Like After Platelet Rich Plasma Injections?
+What Is the Recovery Process Like After PRP Injections?

-Post-injection, patients are asked to lie down for roughly thirty minutes so that the physician can observe if the area of injury has responded positively to the injection.
+Post-injection, patients are asked to lie down for roughly 15-20 minutes so that the physician can observe if the patient has responded positively to the injection

-The amount of pain experienced by the patient certainly varies depending on the severity of the injured area and the body’s reaction to the PRP injection.
+The amount of pain experienced by the patient varies depending on the severity of the injured area and the body’s reaction to the PRP injection.
 The two most common reasons for pain involve increased inflammation or pain from the injection itself.
-Patients are strictly forbidden to take aspirin or other anti-inflammatory medications for a week after the procedure; the physician may prescribe pain medication for those that need it.
-Applying ice is also recommended for pain management, particularly one to two days post-injection.
+Patients are not recommended to take aspirin or other anti-inflammatory medications for a week after the procedure; the physician may prescribe pain medication for those that need it.
+Applying ice is also not recommended after the procedure, particularly for one to two days post-injection.

-In terms of physical activity, it too varies from patient to patient depending on the injured area and the patient’s response to the injection.
+In terms of physical activity, it varies from patient to patient depending on the injured area and the patient’s response to the injection.
 For most patients, they are able to return to work the following day.
-Patients should stay away from any activity that puts significant stress on the injected area for about four weeks.
-If a patient had a back injection, for example, playing football or any other contact sport is not recommended within the first four weeks post-injection.
+Patients should stay away from any activity that puts significant stress on the injected area for about 2-3 days.
+If a patient had a spinal injection, for example, playing football or any other contact sport is not recommended within the first four weeks post-injection.
 Studies on PRP show promising results.
 Experts in a study from the Journal of Spine Surgery state that patients who had PRP experienced a significant decrease in pain after 6-month of the treatment

 Want to learn more or find out whether platelet rich plasma injection therapy is right for you?